-Our guide from Kilimanjaro booked our tour with Tanzania Wildlife Safaris and he turned out to be very knowledgable but it is worth doing your research to ensure you get the full experience with snippets of information about the crater and the wildlife.
+Our guide from Kilimanjaro booked our tour with Tanzania Wildlife Safaris and he turned out to be very knowledgeable but it is worth doing your research to ensure you get the full experience with snippets of information about the crater and the wildlife.
 Here’s a comprehensive list of the best Ngorongoro safari tour companies with reviews.

 How much does the Ngorongoro safari cost?

 It is worth trying to get a group of you together to reduce the individual cost per person.
 We could only muster up two of us making it around $600 each.
 Tanzania Wildlife Safaris list its current safari prices on its website.
-Costs will include entrance fees, vehicle permit, taxes, transfer in 4×4 with a roof hatch and a packed lunch.
+Costs will include entrance fees, vehicle permit, taxes, transfer in 4×4 with a roof hatch, and a packed lunch.

 I have a Sony A6300 mirrorless camera and bought a 50-200mm zoom lens to ensure I could capture these beautiful creatures – not long enough to catch the Black Rhino though.
 This Big Wild World was better equipped, check out her Olympus OMD EM-10 gear list, tips for preparing as well as her stunning shots!
 Your guide should have super zoom binoculars too!

 Where to stay in Arusha

 We travelled from Arusha to do Ngorongoro Carter in a day.
 Lots of lovely places to stay in Arusha, whether you are relaxing after summiting Kilimanjaro or just chilling and enjoying what the area has to offer.

 Sinzia Villas boasts a garden, sun terrace, and a shared lounge, it is situated in Arusha, 50 km from Olpopongi – Masai Cultural Village & Museum.

-Arusha Giraffe Lodge features mountain views, sun terrace and a restaurant serving African cuisine.
+Arusha Giraffe Lodge features mountain views, a sun terrace, and a restaurant serving African cuisine.
 It’s 3.8 km from Arusha Central Market.